 Lake Cunningham Regional Park is located in the city of San Jose.
 It is a 203 acre park sitting approximately eight miles east of downtown San Jose and is flanked by lower Silver Creek on the northwest edge and the Flint Creek on the northern border.

-Construction has begun on this project and will run through the Summer of 2019.
+This project was completed in the fall of 2019.
 Please see the Cunningham Flood Detention Facility Certification Project Brochure, Current Status & Neighborhood Impact and Frequently Asked Questions for details.
-The Santa Clara Valley Water District is dedicated to keeping you informed throughout the construction process.

 For more information: